Welcome to today's edition of the Rush 24-7 podcast.

 What he said yesterday is practically identical to what he said on September 30th of 2003.

-And to assert to McClellan that uh somebody has to have committed a crime before they won't work in his administration, and that's never been part of the standard.
+And to assert to McClellan that somebody has to have committed a crime before they won't work in his administration, and that's never been part of the standard.

-This is an out and out lie.
+This is an out-and-out lie.

-I don't know if it's a misinformed lie or a purposeful lie, but Terrence Hunt of the Associated Press is totally misrepresenting this.
+I don't know if it's a misinformed lie or a purposeful lie, but Terrence Hunt of the Associated Press is totally misrepresenting this because the press's reputation is at stake.

 Their reputation for being able to kill people.